SohamMajithia/Early-Alzheimers-Detetcion-using-speech/README.md

 ## Video demo
-in the  video demo , the  probability shown is the likelyhood  of that particular audio belonging to the output class.
+in the  video demo , the  probability shown is the likelyhood  of that particular audio belonging to the output class. when you open the .mp4 file from the repo , you can download the raw video to you system and view it directly (click on VIEW RAW ).